ClickHouse/NoiSQL/README.md

 NoiSQL (named after [Robert Noyce](https://en.wikipedia.org/wiki/Robert_Noyce)) shows how to play sound and music with declarative SQL queries.

-It contains oscillators for basic waves, envelopes, sequencers, arpeggiators, effects (distortion, delay), noise generators, AM and FM, LFO, ...
+It contains oscillators for basic waves, envelopes, sequencers, arpeggiators, effects (distortion, delay), noise generators, AM and FM, and LFO, ...
 Sometimes it can generate something nice, but usually not.

 # Quick Start